-- Funnel-top sprayer with buna seals
+- Straight-neck sprayer with Viton® seals

 Tank: Originally steel, most modern sprayers have a tank of high-density, polyethylene.
 This material is tough, non-corrosive, light-weight, and is usually translucent, so you can readily see the level of fluid you're adding to the sprayer.

 Flow-Control (Shut-Off): Most RL Flo-Master sprayers feature a corrosion-resistant poly flow control, which has an ergonomically designed handle and grip, and a lock-on feature for extended spraying.
 Certain models will have a heavy-duty brass flow control, also with a lock-on feature.

 Sprayer Top: Higher-end sprayers typically have a funnel top for ease of filling and pouring out left-over fluid; lower-cost sprayers have a straight neck.

 Adjustable Spray Nozzle: Sprays a cone-shaped pattern which can be adjusted from a fine mist to a solid stream to reach high into trees or large bushes.